vian0nguyen/Sk8rFools-game/README.md

 # Dev Diary

+### 25/09/01
+Stefan - Added arc-based dialogue system so we can have sets of dialogue (and a repeating dialogue) for each point in the story.

 ### 25/06/14
 Stefan - Added Y sorting to sprites so we don't have to do any funky sprite ordering in code.
 Would like to add a reminder that to any new sprites that the player might potentially be in front of/behind to make sure the pivot to the sprite is towards the bottom Unity's sprite editor to prevent funkiness with the sorting.